Flyozzzz/android-game-cv-autopilot/README.md

 Release: `0.1.15c-beta` · Python `3.13` · Android `ADB + Appium` ·
 Docker ready · MCP ready · Tests `163 passed` · Deterministic coverage `100%` ·
 Purchases `preview only`
+## License

+This project is source-available for non-commercial use only.
+Commercial use is prohibited without prior written permission.
+See [LICENSE](./LICENSE).

 Android Game CV Autopilot is a local Android automation lab for installing games, passing safe onboarding, running gameplay helpers, navigating to purchase